$0 How to Request an Assessment: NZ Parent's Template Letter

 Best NCEA SAC Application Resource for NZ Secondary School Parents

-The best resource for New Zealand parents trying to secure NCEA Special Assessment Conditions is one that covers the full pathway — from identifying which assessment evidence NZQA requires, through the application process, to escalation when the school says your child "doesn't qualify" despite clinical data showing otherwise.
+The best resource for New Zealand parents trying to secure NCEA Special Assessment Conditions is one that covers the full pathway — from identifying which assessment evidence NZQA requires, through the application process, to escalation when the school says your child "doesn't qualify" despite assessment evidence showing a need.
 Free NZQA guidance explains what SAC provisions exist.
 It does not explain what to do when the school has not applied, the assessment is "too old," or the SENCO disagrees with the clinical findings.

 Special Assessment Conditions include extra time (up to 50% additional time for external assessments), reader/writers, use of a computer, rest breaks, a separate room, and enlarged print.
 For students with cognitive profiles showing low Processing Speed, Working Memory difficulties, or specific learning disabilities like dyslexia, these provisions are the difference between demonstrating actual knowledge and failing assessments that test processing speed rather than understanding.